silverelitez-constitution/deploy/README.md

 could be used to correlate services with their attributes like required open ports etc. that'll come later.
 We're working within an enclosed sandbox for a reason right now.
 So then the base image needs to have scripts inside it on boot that check if a provisioned flag was set in like /etc/flight.conf.
 If it's not set, then run the deploy function using it's dns name.
-That will nmake it pull down the script that will install all of it's things and then reboot it. once it's rebooted then it's ready to serve. that easy. "newservice 'dns'" and 4 minutes of waiting and BAM.
+That will make it pull down the script that will install all of it's things and then reboot it. once it's rebooted then it's ready to serve. that easy. "newservice 'dns'" and 4 minutes of waiting and BAM.
 That simple.
 The initial usb stick will just be a table of services where it just cycles through the list running 'newservice' until everything is running. pre-configured. auto-managed.